zannimo/movie-api-project/README.md

 1. Run `deploy_all.py` to deploy all the AWS resources (S3, DynamoDB, Lambda, API Gateway).
 2. Run `add-data-infra.py` to load sample movie data into S3 and DynamoDB.
 3. Send API requests to test the infrastructure and see the responses.
+4. When done, remember to destroy all infrastructure by running `destroy_all.py`.

 ## API Endpoints